 Even though it’s sometimes simpler to set up Open Bidding than Header bidding, it still requires some work, and results vary between publishers.
 There is also a technical aspect related to it that some publishers might find difficult.

 Want to find out whether you should run Open Bidding together with your current Header bidding setup?
 Or, are you having issues setting up Open Bidding?
-Sign up to MonetizeMore today, and we’ll take care of it all for you!
+Sign up for a Professional account at MonetizeMore today!